 Physicians are on call after office hours for established patients for urgent issues that may arise.
 Examples of when it is appropriate to call after office hours include:

-- You are experiencing problems related to a procedure performed by staff at the Pain Medicine Center at IU Health University Hospital.
+- You are experiencing problems related to a procedure performed by staff at the IU Health Physicians Center for Interventional and Advances pain therapies.

 - You are experiencing problems with an implanted device we have placed.

 In these situations, simply call the IU Health University Hospital main number at 317.944.5000 and ask for the chronic pain fellow on call.